-- 1. preparation of a report by the candidate institution; - 2. on-site evaluation to validate the contents of the report; - 3. visiting team report and confidential recommendation on continuation of candidacy; - 4.
-Commission action to continue or withdraw candidate status.
+- 1. preparation of a report (updated self-study) by the candidate institution; - 2. on-site evaluation to validate the contents of the report; - 3. visiting team report and confidential recommendation on continuation of candidacy; - 4.
+Commission action to continue or terminate candidate status.